-- 1. Each case will be decided on its own merits. - 1.2 The overriding consideration is the safety of the public.
+- 1.1 Each case will be decided on its own merits. - 1.2 The overriding consideration is the safety of the public.
 The Council has a duty to so far as possible that those licensed to drive hackney carriage and private hire vehicles are suitable persons to do so, that they are safe drivers with good driving records and adequate experience, sober, courteous, mentally and physically fit, honest and not persons who would take advantage of their employment to abuse or assault passengers. - 1.3 A person with a current conviction for a serious crime need not be permanently barred from obtaining a licence but should be expected to (a) remain free of conviction for an appropriate period and (b) show adequate evidence of good character from the time of the conviction.
-Simply remaining free of conviction will not generally be regarded as sufficient evidence of good character. - 1.4 Some discretion may be appropriate if the offence is isolated and there are mitigating circumstances.
+Simply remaining free of conviction or caution will not generally be regarded as sufficient evidence of good character.
+For example a continuous course of conduct which shows cause for concern. - 1.4 Some discretion may be appropriate if the offence is isolated and there are mitigating circumstances.
 Similarly, multiple offences or a series of offences over a period of time are likely to give greater cause for concern and may demonstrate a pattern of inappropriate behaviour which will be taken into account. - 1.5 The following examples afford a general guide on the action which might be taken where convictions are disclosed.